-# I considered just using the ones from Tales of Phantasia instead, but I'd still need to recolor them to match the other tiles.
+# I considered just using these instead, but I’d still need to recolor them to match the other tiles.
 Also their contrast against the grass is bad.
-Even if I add an outline their light direction still needs to be changed to come from above.
-I might as well re-make them from scratch... but now with damn good reference material!
+Also the light direction should be from above.
+I might as well re-make them from scratch… but with a damn good reference!

-# It took awhile, but these look much nicer than the old ones!
-Not surprising.
-The old ones were built while referencing iron prison bars from Terranigma.
-But... this isn't a prison.
+# It took awhile, but these look MUCH nicer than the old ones!

 # Hmm… decisions, decisions.
 I kind of want to stick with the Secret of Evermore statue because I’m proud of my boobie edit and its blocky base works better for the garden puzzle.
 But the Tales of Phantasia statue has a delightfully less tasteful pose.

 # These new statues blend in way too much.
 You can barely see them.